 The Neverending Story III: Escape from Fantasia (1994):

 Details: Dir.
 Peter MacDonald.
 Perf.
 Jason James Richter, Melody Kay, Jack Black, Freddie Jones.
 Miramax, 1994.

-Synopsis: School bullies steal a book that functions as the portal between worlds, and Bastian (Jason James Richter), a young white man, must find the book.
+Synopsis: School bullies steal a book that functions as the portal between worlds, and Bastian (Jason James Richter) must find the book.
 In the opening scene, Richter hides from the bullies in the school library.

 Role Call: Freddie Jones as Mr. Koreander, the Librarian—Information Provider (male)